thinkocapo/replay/README.md

 DONE re-record a data set with PR data npm-sentry-tracing DONE update eventId's on Transactions so can replay them. eventId is in envelope's first item as well as largest envelope item, so 2 out of 3, for both JS + PY transactions.

-2. update Timestamps - on transaction envelopes
+DONE update Timestamps - on transaction envelopes
 3 items in envelope and start_timestamp+timestamp are on the 3rd item of the 3.
 Appears they always have both.
 Not one without the other.

+Update the Release

-3. update TraceId's - on transaction envelopes traceId - is in largest envelope item, for both JS + PY transactions keep a map of map[id's]itemPointersArray 2. at end, iterate through this map and update each item in itemPointersArray by reference, with a new generated Id
+Udate TraceId's - on transaction envelopes traceId - is in largest envelope item, for both JS + PY transactions keep a map of map[id's]itemPointersArray 2. at end, iterate through this map and update each item in itemPointersArray by reference, with a new generated Id